zahra-hed/PPMI-DAHS/readme.txt

 A Markov Decision Process modeling approach to Parkinson Disease

+Introduction
+ Parkinson is a chronic disease, meaning patients usually suffer from it for a very long time.
+Normally a perfect cure does not exsist and patients focus on maintaining the current state, making sure it does not get worse.
+In this effort both medication and regualar life pattern plays a major role.
+Markov models show advantage in explaining long-term series of events, and since medication plays a major role this model is expanded into a Markov Decision Model.

+ This study focuses on trying to explain the progress of Parkinson disease using MDP.
+Data

-23 features used
+Variables used

-Concomitant medication log

  Features
  Non-motor
  -Neuropsychological 신경심리
  Benton Judgment of Line orientation - 공간지각
  Hopkins verbal learning test - 인지능력
  Symbol Digit Modalities test -
  Modified Semantic Fluency -
  Montreal Cognitive Assessment -
  -Neurobehavior 신경행동
  Geriatic depression scale - 기분/우울
  State-Trait Anxiety Inventory -
  QUIP
  -Sleep disorder 수면
  Epworth Sleepiness Scale - 피곤함
  -Autonomic  자율
  SCOPA-AUT -
  RBD
  LNS
  UPSIT
  Motor
  MDS UPDRS1
  MDS UPDRS2
  MDS UPDRS3
  MDS UPDRS4

-Patient info
+ Patient Info
  death
  age
  diagnosis
  education

-additional columns:
+ Medication

+Preprocessing
-DATE  - YYMM format of date : June 2017 -> 1706
+ additional columns are created for further research DATE  - YYMM format of date : June 2017 -> 1706
  DATE2 - column DATE where 12 month mapped to scale of 100 : 1706 -> 1750
  DATE_I - Date interval, the time passed since the prior visit NUM - visit number, integer from 1
-N_MAX - the total number of visits for that patient
+ N_MAX - the total number of visits for a particular patient

 Project Pipeline

  - 376 ( recheck) patients who have been recorded for more than 7+ years are selected from PPMI dataset